nitinthewiz/TheLinkBlog/_posts/2013/02/2013-02-22-wikipedia-lua.md

 ---

 Lua is a programming language that is now available, via the Scribunto MediaWiki extension, on the English Wikipedia.
-Lua code can now be embedded into wiki templates by employing the "{{#invoke:}}" functionality of Scribunto.
+Lua code can now be embedded into wiki templates by employing the "&#123;&#123;#invoke:&#125;&#125;" functionality of Scribunto.
 This extension supports Lua 5.1 as of July 2015.